-Activity 1 Making Grass Heads
+Making Grass Heads

 Summary The participants will use old socks to make a grass head.

 Objectives Growing seeds in the shape of a toy's hair to add a fun and playful aspect to sowing seeds.

 Preparation Participants are told to bring a used sock or stocking with them.

-Materials Scissors, socks or stockings (the kids are told to bring one fro home), potting soil, seeds (wheat), empty cups, elastic band decoration accessories (glue, goggly eyes) Duration 45 min
+Materials Scissors, socks or stockings (the kids are told to bring one from home), potting soil, seeds (wheat), empty cups, elastic bands, decoration accessories (glue, goggly eyes...)